hgao10/ns3/README.md

 ## Acknowledgements

 Based on code written by Hussain, who did his master thesis in the NDAL group.
 Refactored, extended and maintained by Simon.
-The ECMP extension is adapted from https://github.com/mkheirkhah/ecmp (retrieved February 20th, 2020).
+The ECMP routing hashing function is inspired by https://github.com/mkheirkhah/ecmp (retrieved February 20th, 2020).